 - You are NOT COMPLIANT with the IMMUNIZATION requirements if you simply UPLOAD your immunization records without completing the Immunization Form and TB Risk Screening Form on the portal.

-- If you are deemed to be High Risk based upon your responses on the TB Risk Screening Form, then you must provide results from TB testing that occurred within twelve (12) months of entry to UCI or obtain TB testing at SHC.
+- If you are deemed to be High Risk based upon your responses on the TB Risk Screening Form, then you must either obtain TB testing at SHC or provide results from prior TB testing that occurred within twelve (12) months of entry to UCI.

 - Please complete the Immunization Form on the portal before you upload your records.